Welcome to the Early Intervention

 The services provided to children and their families differ based upon the individual needs and strengths of each child and the child's family.
 Services such as parent education, instruction, speech therapy, occupational therapy, physical therapy,hearing/audiological support, vision support, and other family-centered services that assist in child development and may be included in a family's Early Intervention program.

 Early Intervention promotes collaboration among parents, service providers and other important people in the child's life to enhance the child's development and support the needs of the family.

 Where do Children and Their Families Receive Services?

-Services may be provided in the child’s day care center, pre-school, Head Start program, early childhood special education classroom or at a location where the child can be seen on an itinerant basis and the family would provide transportation (such as a neighborhood pre-school or New Horizon school).
+Services may be provided in the child’s home, day care center, pre-school, Pre-K Counts program, Head Start program, early childhood special education classroom or at a location where the child can be seen on an itinerant basis and the family would provide transportation (such as a neighborhood pre-school or New Horizon school).

 Early Intervention provides supports and services in a variety of settings.
 Early Intervention supports and services are embedded in typical routines and activities, within the family, community and/or early care and education settings.
 This approach provides frequent,meaningful practice and skill building opportunities.How do I receive information about Early Intervention Services or make a referral for an Early Intervention evaluation?To request a developmental evaluation for your child click here.
 You may also contact Michelle Presutti, Secretary to the Supervisor of Special Classes at (724) 728-3730 x 103.